kurmasz-assignments/cis343-connect4-scheme/README.md

 # Connect 4 in Scheme

 Use this [GitHub Classroom link]() to create a repo for this project.
-You will need to add your own copy of `kawa-3.1.1.jar` to your repo.
-(I don't want to clutter up GitHub or my laptop with 30 copies of the same file.)

 ** !!!
 Important !!! ** This is an _individual_ assignment.
 You _may not_ work in teams.